DECEMBER 5-9, 2023

 Julia Maues, GRASP, Washington, DC

-Debra Patt, Texas Oncology, Austin, TX
+Debra Patt, MD, PhD, MBA, Texas Oncology, Austin, TX

-Antonio Wolff, Johns Hopkins University, Baltimore, MD
+Antonio Wolff, MD, Johns Hopkins University, Baltimore, MD

 Accreditation

-The UT Health Science Center San Antonio is accredited by the Accreditation Council for Continuing Medical Education to provide continuing education for physicians.
-This activity has been approved for AMA PRA Category 1 credits™.
+The UT Health Science Center San Antonio is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Maintenance of Certification

-Successful completion of this CME activity, which includes participation in the evaluation component and self-assessment requirements, enables the participant to earn MOC II points in the American Board of Internal Medicine’s (ABIM), American Board of Surgery’s Continuous Certification (ABS), American Board of Pediatrics (ABP), and the American Board of Pathology (ABPath) Maintenance of Certification (MOC) program.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.Last day to submit for MOC II credit is January 31, 2024
+Successful completion of this CME activity, which includes participation in the evaluation component and self-assessment requirements, enables the participant to earn Maintenance of Certification (MOC) II points in the American Board of Internal Medicine’s (ABIM), American Board of Surgery’s Continuous Certification (ABS), American Board of Pediatrics (ABP), and the American Board of Pathology (ABPath) program.
+If you are board certified in these boards, please fill out the MOC II self-assessment.
+It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting MOC II credit.
+Last day to submit for MOC II credit is January 31, 2024

 Advocate Financial Assistance